idekerlab/G2PT/README.md

 This optimization applies to all transformer layers: SNP↔Gene, Gene↔System, and System↔System (forward/backward).

-For more details, see the [Sparse Attention documentation](https://g2pt.readthedocs.io/en/latest/08_sparse_attention.html).

 ## Prediction and attention export

 Use the trained checkpoint to generate predictions and (optionally) attention summaries.
 The loader reuses training metadata stored with the checkpoint.